Home » Madrid » Thyssen Museum tickets

 Audio guides at Thyssen Museum

-You can either book your Thyssen Museum ticket with the audio guide, or without it.
+You can book your Thyssen Museum ticket with the audio guide, or without it.

 When you book it with your online tickets, an audio guide costs 5 Euros per person.
 At the venue, it costs 6 Euros per person.

-You can use the audio guide either on your smartphone or the device offered by the museum.
+You can use the audio guide on your smartphone or the device offered by the museum.

 Tourists use audio guide at Thyssen Museum

-Tourists who prefer to know more about the exhibits end up using the Thyssen Museum audio guides extensively.
+Tourists who prefer to know more about the exhibits use the Thyssen Museum audio guides extensively.
 Image: Mike Steele

 If you plan to use your smartphone, you can bring in your headphones or use the single-use headphones the museum gives free.